DAyeni-Dev/ALX_Simple_Quiz/README.md

 - CSS
 - JavaScript (vanilla)

-### 💡 Functionality
+### Functionality

 - Uses `querySelector` to get the selected answer.
 - Compares it to the correct value.
 - Displays feedback using DOM updates.

-## 🧮 Simple Calculator App
+##  Simple Calculator App

-### ✅ Purpose
+###  Purpose

-The Simple Calculator allows users to enter two numbers and perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+The Simple Calculator enables users to enter two numbers and perform basic arithmetic operations, including addition, subtraction, multiplication, and division.

-### ✨ Features
+###  Features

 - Input fields for two numbers.
 - Buttons for each operation: `+`, `-`, `*`, `/`.